 If you cannot provide all of the mandatory listed items to be eligible for Medicaid, do not proceed with your medical assistance application.
 As mentioned prior, a trained staff of Medicaid representatives is at your disposal.
 If you have any questions about the items required, do not hesitate to call in to speak with a knowledgeable Medicaid worker to discuss your specific situation.

-Available Programs for Eligible Medicaid Recipients in New Jersey
+Learn About Available Programs for Medicaid Recipients in New Jersey

 If you meet the application guidelines for Medicaid in New Jersey, you are given the opportunity to enroll in different types of medical assistance programs.
 Each program made available has a different set of Medicaid income requirements, which means that it is not possible for everyone to enroll in the same exact Medicaid sub-program in New Jersey.